UPSC Exam > UPSC Notes > History for UPSC CSE > Nitin Singhania Summary: Indian Music- 1

 (a) Bhajan

-• Originated from Bhakti movement.
+• Originated from the Bhakti movement.

 (b) Shabad

-• Devotional songs sung in Gurudwaras.
+• Devotional songs sung in Gurdwaras.

 (c) Qawwali

-• Are performed in Sufi shrines.
+• Performed in Sufi shrines.

-• Major Qawwals-Sabri Brothers, Nusrat Fateh Ali Khan, Aziz Warisi etc.
+• Major Qawwals: Sabri Brothers, Nusrat Fateh Ali Khan, Aziz Warisi, etc.

 Nitin Singhania Summary: Indian Music- 1 | History for UPSC CSE